[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 As we’ve outlined above, it’s also possible to combine Terraform and Helm—making the answer to which you should use “both,” but only if you’re deploying to Kubernetes.
 In this scenario, you use Terraform to create the infrastructure that runs the cluster, then invoke Helm to deploy your apps.

-We’ve walked through the key features of Terraform and Helm and seen the ways in which they differ and overlap.
-You should now have an improved understanding of the situations to which both tools apply, allowing you to develop more powerful DevOps workflows.
+We’ve walked through the key features of Terraform and Helm, and seen how they differ and overlap.
+You should now have a better understanding of the situations to which both tools apply, enabling you to develop more powerful DevOps workflows.

 Manage Terraform Better and Faster